BrianD8/Rainbow-APCS/README.md

 # Rainbow-APCS
-This is a poem about Rainbows
+This is a poem about Rainbows and Kittens
 Red
 Orange
 Yellow